chassing/linux-sysadmin-interview-questions/README.md

 * What did you learn yesterday/this week?
 * Talk about your preferred development/administration environment.
 (OS, Editor, Browsers, Tools etc.)
 * What function does DNS play on a network?
-* What is a proxy and how does it work?
 * What is HTTP?
+* What is an HTTP proxy and how does it work?
 * What is SMTP?
-Give the basic scenario of how a mail message is delivered via SMTP?
+Give the basic scenario of how a mail message is delivered via SMTP!
 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?
 * What is a level 0 backup?
 What is an incremental backup?
 * Describe the general file system hierarchy of a Linux system.